-- URL crawl history – can be computed as: crawl score=[page rank].sup.2*(change frequency)*(time since last crawl).
+- URL crawl history – can be: crawl score=[page rank].sup.2*(change frequency)*(time since last crawl).

 Other modifications may impact the crawl score.
-For example, the crawl score of URLs that have not been crawled in a relatively long period of time can be up-weighted so that the minimum refresh time for a URL is a predetermined period of time, such as two months.
+For example, the crawl score of URLs that have not been crawled in a relatively long period can be up-weighted so that the minimum refresh time for a URL is a predetermined time, such as two months.

-The range of crawl frequencies for any given URL can range from a minute or less to a periods that can take months.
-The crawl frequency for a URL is computed based on the historical change frequency of the URL and the page rank of the URL.
+The range of crawl frequencies for any given URL can range from a minute or less to a period that can take months.
+Crawling rates determining the crawl frequency for URLs are computed based on the historical change frequency of the URL and the page rank of the URL.

-Dropping URLs – The URL scheduler determines which URLs are deleted from data structure and therefore dropped from system.
+Dropping URLs – The URL scheduler determines which URLs get deleted from data structure and dropped from system.
 URLs might be removed to make room for new URLs.
 A “keep score” might be computed for each URL, and the URLs could then be sorted by the “keep score.”

-URLs with a low “keep score” could be eliminated as newly discovered URLs are added.
+URLs with a low “keep score” could be taken away as newly discovered URLs are added.
 The “keep score” could be the page rank of a URL determined by page rankers.

 Crawl Interval – A target frequency that a URL should be crawled.
 For a URL with a crawl interval of two hours, the URL manager will attempt to crawl the URL every two hours.
-There are a number of criteria that can be used to prioritize which URLs that will be delivered to the URL server, including “URL characteristics” such as the category of the URL.
+Many criteria can rank which URLs will be delivered to the URL server, including “URL characteristics” such as the URL category.